 That means their presence was assumed.
 Learning their number and their strength would be easy, but unnecessary.

 Examples of "loving experiences" can be real or fictional, and might be petting a dog or cat, holding a baby, sitting a child on your lap, hugging, kissing or cuddling somebody.
-It is also useful to estimate the strength of a feeling on a scale of ten, with a ten being as strong as possible and a five being half as much.
+It is also useful to estimate the strength of a negative feeling on a scale of ten, with a ten being as strong as possible and a five being half as much.
 If you then estimate it after treatment, you will have an idea of how much the feeling has gone down.